 So, what’s the problem?

-At about eight weeks old, kittens are able to eat solid food and have good transition into their new home.
+At about eight weeks old, kittens are able to eat solid food and have a good transition into their new home.
 At this point, the veterinary clinic can spay or neuter the cats in an effort to head off the continuing problem, and then they can be made available for adoption.
 Unfortunately, mother cats and other older cats are overlooked by adopters taken in by the cute kittens, and there may be not enough room in the shelter for all the incoming kittens.
-“We’ve seen as many as 70 cats and kittens in one day alone,” says Jen.
+On busy days at Lollypop Farm, we’ve seen as many as 70 cats and kittens in one day alone.
 With this many cats, it can be hard for shelters to care for and find homes for everyone.

 You can help!